wallynm/react-navigation-side-tabs/README.md

 |        ❓         |       ✅        |      ✅      |     ❓      |       ✅       |

 ## Instalation
-React-navigation-side-tabs depends into the @react-navigation package as mentioned above, i've tryed to keep as many support i could for the same properties.
+React-navigation-side-tabs depends into the @react-navigation package as mentioned above, I've tried to keep as many support I could for the same properties.
 We can disscuss improvements and new properties

 ```js